magit/emacsql/README.md

 objects.
 The lisp object `nil` corresponds 1:1 with `NULL` in the database.

-On MELPA, each backend is provided as a separate package, suffixed with the database name.
+On MELPA, each back-end is provided as a separate package, suffixed with the database name.
 In the case of `emacsql-sqlite`, on first use EmacSQL will attempt to find a C compiler and use it to compile a custom native binary for communicating with a SQLite database.